JohnComonitski/FootballTrackingDataGeneration/README.md

 > Once complete, results will be saved to [track/output](./track/output) directory.

 ### Cleaning Tracking Data
 Tracking results can be found in the [track/output](./track/output) directory as a CSV.
 Often the initial tracking results are imperfect and requires clean up.
-Tracking data can be cleaned from the [Tracking Data Clean Up Notebook](./data_cleanup/cleanup.ipynb) notebook.
+Tracking data can be cleaned using the [Tracking Data Clean Up Notebook](./data_cleanup/cleanup.ipynb) notebook.
 This notebook imports the Match library, which includes a series tools to evaluate & clean tracking results.

 **How to Clean Tracking Data**
 1. Open the [Tracking Data Clean Up Notebook](./data_cleanup/cleanup.ipynb)